 Art is the Fondazione’s main and given instrument of working and learning.
 A territory of freethinking in which established, indelible figures– as well as emerging approaches– are welcomed.
 The Prada Collection, comprising mostly of works from the 20th and 21st centuries, is another one of our given instruments.
 Our collection is conceived as a resource of perspectives and of potential energy.
 We will invite different kind of people to provide new interpretations of undetected ideas from the collection: curators, artists, architects but also scientists and students, thinkers and writers.

 This emphasis on range and repertoire of knowledge is reflected in the spatial composition of the Fondazione Prada in Milan.
 Formerly a distillery dating back to the 1910s, the transformation leads to an architectural configuration that combines preexisting buildings with three new structures.
 The combined result is a campus of post-industrial and new spaces, alternately intimate and expansive, while the courtyards provide a common public ground, open to the city.
 This rich spatial array will encourage quick and improvised reactions to cultural stimuli.

 Finally, the Fondazione new institutional structure embodies the overall aim towards reinvention.
-It has become an open structure, where ideas are freely exchanged between the Presidents, the Artistic and Scientific Superintendent, Fondazione Prada’s curatorial departments and the Thought Council, a group of individuals invited to engage with the future program for different durations of time.
+It has become an open structure, where ideas are freely exchanged between the Presidents, Fondazione Prada’s curatorial departments and the Thought Council, a group of individuals invited to engage with the future program for different durations of time.
 These and other contributions and voices bring to the process their own unique views on the present moment.